WHAT PROVIDERS MUST KNOW

 In a situation where an entity is unable to fully implement the modifiers before the January 1, 2018 effective date, CMS advises hospitals to contact their MAC to discuss potential options.
 Your options include rebilling or holding claims once or until the modifiers are implemented.
 Hospitals are responsible for remaining fully compliant with all 340B regulations, including CMS’ CY2018 OPPS Final Rule and subsequent guidance.

-The Advis Group has vast experience in the 340B program and is available to assist with all 340B reimbursement matters, including compliance with the new Final Rule and implementation of the “JG” and “TB” modifiers.
+Advis has vast experience in the 340B program and is available to assist with all 340B reimbursement matters, including compliance with the new Final Rule and implementation of the “JG” and “TB” modifiers.
 For additional clarification on the CY2018 OPPS Final Rule, 340B modifier guidance, or information regarding the 340B program in general, contact an expert.